WURFL/wurfl-microservice-client-dotnet/README.md

 }
 ```

-Alternatively, if code is running inside a web application that provides a HttpRequest instance, you can initialize WPC client inside - for example, in the global.asax file
+Alternatively, if code is running inside a web application that provides a HttpRequest instance, you can initialize WM client inside - for example, in the global.asax file

 ```
 protected void Application_Start()